puranik3/iopex-react-aug-2025/README.md

     - __Aug 26__: Step 17: Creating and using a pagination component, communication from child to parent using a callback prop (function passed as a prop)

 ## Case study - Meetings App

+### Project Progress Tracker
+Please update this when you start and complete any task - https://docs.google.com/spreadsheets/d/1P9aS7mEUdq48UeLl6IGFR9VurIUXa7F5Rgfv6PN88Bk/edit?usp=sharing

+### Understanding the API
 Download the Postman collection on https://meetingsapp-isfg.onrender.com/ and import it in Postman app.
 Use the API documentation to understand the API, and try to use the API.
 1. First register yourself using the registration API.
 ```